nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

   - *Using `mv` to move a file to a new location:* (Ex.) `mv science.txt ../`.
 This would move `science.txt` to the parent directory.
   - *Using `mv` to rename a file:* `mv science.txt science_is_cool.txt`.
 This renames `science.txt` to `science_is_cool.txt`.
 * `grep [options] [search_term] [file_name.file_extension]`:
   - `-i`: Not sure, but probably stands for **ignore** case.
 This option allows you to search for a term and not worry about if it's capitalized or not in the file.
+(Ex.) `grep -i "royal observatory" science.txt`.
-  - `n`: Not sure, but probably stands for line **number**.
+  - `-n`: Not sure, but probably stands for line **number**.
 This option provides the line numbers for the lines where the pattern occurs in the file.
   - `-v`: No idea what this stands for.
 This option provides the lines that *do not* contain the searched for pattern.
   - `-c`: Not sure, but probably stands for **count**.
 This option returns the number of lines that contain searched for pattern.
 * `wc [file_name.file_extension]`: Stands for "word count".
 Returns, from left to right, the number of *lines*, *words*, and *characters*.